kPratik07/Task-Management-System/README.md

 The Task Management System is a backend API built using Node.js and Express.js.
 It provides task management functionality with secure user authentication and role-based access control.
 The API uses MongoDB to store data and follows best practices for code quality, including dependency injection and proper design patterns.

-#You can get the deployed link from about section.
+You can get the deployed link from the about section.

 ## Features